 - Excellent progress has been made toward this goal with the perception that wildfire response is more effective and safer since 2015. - Coordination between the state, federal land management and local fire protection agencies has improved.
 There is a perception that the allocation and prioritization of response resources across jurisdictional boundaries continues to improve.
-The safety of firefighters and aircraft has received focused attention and the retention of firefighters, although an ongoing concern, has seen some improvement by addressing pay practices and assignment fatigue. - Using the term "safe" to describe success in achieving the goal with respect to suppression response activities raises several issues.
-We cannot guarantee safety, we can only work to reduce risk, for which it's perceived that significant progress has been made. - Evacuation planning is recognized as an escalating need.
-A more unified approach for identifying lead organizations for planning and implementation of evacuations in response to wildland fire is needed.
+The safety of firefighters and aircraft has received focused attention and the retention of firefighters, although an ongoing concern, has seen some improvement by addressing pay practices and assignment fatigue. - Using the term "safe" to describe success in achieving the goal raises several issues.
+We cannot guarantee safety, we can work through risk reduction.
+Can't prove a negative, if we had a good year, it could just be because we didn't have ignitions.
+Evacuation planning was recognized as an escalating need, when talking about it DNR was intended to be responsible for the PODs process, but DNR was not intended to be responsible for evacuation planning. - Existing metrics are adequate.

-Areas Recommended for Emphasis
+Areas Recommended for Focused Emphasis